-Important to designing a home is planning a floor plan.
+Saying that a functional floor plan needs thoughtful home design and planning is an understatement.
 It is the foundation upon which a family will carry out daily routines and activities.
-To create this functional atmosphere, the design must include efficient room placement.
+To create a functional atmosphere, the design must include efficient room placement.
 Each room serves a specific need and purpose at various parts of the day.
 With that knowledge, every room in a house floor plan can be strategically positioned in the most optimum location of the design.
 Having the right room and space, in the right place, will make living in the home a comfortable experience.

 The location of a room should be such that it takes full advantage of the sun.
 The best room placement ideas will utilize this natural source for light and heat absorption.
 The location is totally dependent upon the function of the room, the time of day the space will be used, and the season (winter, spring, summer, fall).
 With so many factors, how are we to plan a room layout for the entire home?